doichev-kostia/doichev-kostia/src/content/blog/app-engine-deployment-pipelines.md

           app_yaml_path: ${{ inputs.env }}.yml
 ```

-Small explanation of the workflow:
+A small explanation of the workflow:

 ```
 on: